-Don't correct my English pronunciation.
-I should've done it myself.
+Phonetically written: Don't correct my English pronunciation.
+I shoulda done it myself.

 Along with contractions, we must discuss connections.

-Learning English as a foreign language, most likely your Esl teacher instructed you that a word is an individual unit that must be clearly spoken.
+Learning English as a foreign language, most likely your ESL teacher taught you that a word is an individual unit that must be clearly spoken.

 Contrast that advice with the way a native English speaker says:

 - What do you want to do?
 (Whachoo wanna do?)

 - Where do you want to go?
 (Waird you wanna go?)

 - I will leave it to you to decide.
 (Ah leavit tuh yoo tuh d'cide.)

 Connecting words in this manner makes English both easier to pronounce and faster to speak.